jklughammer/RefFreeDMA/README.md

 ```

 ###Adapt cluster submission
 If run in parallel mode, RefFreeDMA submits the different tasks to the compute cluster instead of running them locally.
 The submit commands are valid for SLURM.
-If you are working with a different resource menagement system you need adjust the submit commands in RefFreeDMA.sh.
+If you are working with a different resource management system you need adjust the submit commands in RefFreeDMA.sh.
 The SLURM submit command is of the following structure:
 ```
 sbatch --export=ALL --get-user-env --job-name= --ntasks= --cpus-per-task= --mem-per-cpu= --partition= --time= -e -o